 The speed of your website determines whether or not the shopper will buy, browse, or bounce.
 It affects user engagement and user experience.

 Skilled.co has revealed customer expectations from site performance:

 So, if your eCommerce website is slow, you’ll likely lose a major chunk of potential customers and conversions.

 That’s why every SEO company providing search engine optimization services is focused on improving site load speed.
 It is one of the key deciding factors for Google’s algorithm.
 It ensures a good user experience and lets Google rank those sites.
 If the site is slow, it can negatively impact the bounce rate and session time, which is not good for SEO.

 More surprisingly, it is directly affected by your website speed.
 The slow speed irritates visitors and provokes them to leave the site.
 The longer your website takes to load, the more likely visitors will exit from it, which causes an increased bounce rate.
 Higher bounce rates mean poor conversion.

 Click to learn Why UX Design is Important for Ecommerce SEO?

 But, how fast your website loads has a crucial impact on user experience.
-Referring to the stats we have mentioned above, users expect a website to load in less than 3 seconds.
-Just a 1-second delay and they leave your website.
+Referring to the stats above, users expect a website to load in less than 3 seconds.
+Just a 1-second delay, and they leave your website.
 So, there is very little chance of conversions.

 A study by Backlinko has revealed that “pages on fast-loading sites rank significantly higher than pages on slow-loading sites.
 If the site is slow, the traffic will decline.
-And because a good conversion rate depends majorly on website traffic, it is good to improve the site speed and increase traffic.
+And because a good conversion rate depends majorly on website traffic, improving the site speed and increasing traffic is good.